jb-the-dev/we-love-films/README.md

 For this project, the service files contain code interacting with the database, the controller files contain any data validation & async handling functions to the database, and the router files link the backend logic to their specific routes

 The app's frontend UI was already provided.
+See the github repo for a link to the deployed frontend of the app.

 ### Available routes
 | Routes                        | CRUD allowed         | Description |